emandabisrat/data-vis-for-humanities/README.md

-# README
-Undocumented Immigration Data Visualization and Reddit Sentiment Analysis
+# Undocumented Immigration Data Visualization and Reddit Sentiment Analysis

 ## Description
 This project visualizes undocumented immigration data across US states from 2010 to 2019 using a choropleth map.
 It also performs sentiment analysis on Reddit posts and comments related to immigration topics.
 The application is built using Streamlit, Plotly, and Python.